Symbiont-s/joinblurt/README.md

 * BLURT, which allows people to create accounts by using their existing accounts;
 * Crypto, which allows people to pay with crypto to create accounts;
-* and finally, visa/credit card.
+* and finally, debit/credit Card and PayPal.

 ### Requeriments